Theological Studies Graduate Programs

 Independent Studies Courses

-A student who wishes to pursue an area of research which is not covered in any of the courses offered in the program can develop an independent studies course under the supervision of a full-time faculty member of the department.
-A proposal should be drawn up in writing on the form available in the Office of the Registrar.
-It should be approved by the student's advisor and the department chair in the semester before the student expects to enroll in the course.
+A student who wishes to pursue an area of research which is not covered in any of the courses offered in the program can develop an independent studies course under the supervision of a full-time faculty member.
 No more than one independent studies course can be taken in any given semester, and no more than two can be counted towards the fulfillment of the course requirements for a degree.
+Students should speak with their advisor or faculty member if they would like to enroll in an independent study course.

 Course Modalities

-Master's in Theology and Master's in Pastoral Theology
+M.A. in Theology and M.A. in Pastoral Theology

 COURSE TITLE: Foundations of Old Testament Theology